 Punitive damages are monetary damages that are paid to the family of the deceased and are meant solely to punish the person who caused the death and discourage similar wrongful acts in the future.

 A judge or jury has the discretion to determine the amount of punitive damages that are awarded.
 In Georgia, punitive damages are capped at $250,000 unless the person intended to harm the deceased.

 Monetary compensation cannot begin to replace your loved one or to make up for the death.
 But, it can ease the financial strain on your family; It can ensure that children are financially provided for in the absence of a parent and it can help you get accountability.

-To learn more, contact the Law Offices of Shane Smith and ask to schedule a free Confidential consultation with an Atlanta wrongful death attorney.
+To learn more, contact Shane Smith Law and ask to schedule a free Confidential consultation with an Atlanta wrongful death attorney.